 About the Author

-C. Arthur Croyle is an Associate Professor in the Department of Integrated Studio Arts at Iowa State University.
-He has taught classes in foundations, drawing, painting, graphic design, and design history.
+C. Arthur Croyle is Associate Professor Emeritus in the Department of Integrated Studio Arts at Iowa State University.
+He taught classes in foundations, drawing, painting, graphic design, and design history.
 His professional activity has kept him engaged as an artist, graphic designer, and historian.
 His grandfather, Max Hertwig, impressed an appreciation for the interconnectedness of all of the visual and design arts upon him.
+He lives and works in Ohio.

 Copyright: C. Arthur Croyle (Standard Copyright License)